khoazero123/geocoder-converter/README.md

-# GraphHopperNominatimConverter
+# GraphHopper Geocoder Converter

-Converts a Nominatim response to a GraphHopper response.
+Converts a geocoding response like from Nominatim or OpenCageData to a GraphHopper response.
-A user queries this API.
-The Converter is querying the corresponding response from Nominatim.
-The Nominatim response is converted to the GraphHopper response layout.
+A user queries this API and the converter is then querying Nominatim getting the corresponding response and converting it to the GraphHopper response layout.

 [![Build Status](https://travis-ci.org/boldtrn/graphhopper-geocoder-converter.svg?branch=master)](https://travis-ci.org/boldtrn/graphhopper-geocoder-converter)